Updated: Jul 9

 There's always going to be an element of risk involved in marriage because it's impossible to know everything about another person, but we should at least be able to place ourselves in the best position to see the other person as clearly as possible before entering into a permanent covenant with them.

 That means we remove obstructions that would hinder our ability to see them.
-We clear out any haze.
-Remove any impediments that would limit our ability to perceive the other person as they are.
+We clear out any haze (ever tried to drive a car in the winter when all the windows are iced and fogged?)
+Remove impediments that would limit our ability to perceive the other person as they are.
 And in the intoxication of romantic love only a few things could be more difficult.

 One major obstruction to clear perception is what I call the sex haze.
-The sex haze is the intoxicating side-effects of being physically intimate with someone you care for deeply.
-It's a very good thing, at the right time.
+The sex haze is the complicated matrix of side-effects that come with being physically intimate with someone you care for deeply.
+These side-effects are good, at the right time.

-As a priest I have heard people say all sorts of things about having sex before marriage, but most of it seems to boil down to two main things: fear (e.g. fear of losing the other person if they don't offer themselves in that way/fear of incompatibility/fear of being thought of as prudish), and/or the inability to practice self-control.
+As a priest I have heard people say all sorts of things about having sex before marriage, but most of it seems to boil down to two main things: fear (e.g. fear of being thought of as old fashioned and out-of-touch/fear of losing the other person if they don't offer themselves in that way/fear of incompatibility/fear of being thought of as prudish), and/or the inability to practice self-control.

 First let me say that I do not think that just because someone sleeps with their partner before getting married that their marriage will be doomed.
 Nor do I think that if a couple waits to have sex until they are married that their marriage will automatically succeed.
-But I do believe that abstaining from sex until marriage allows a person the best opportunity to see the other person as clearly as possible.
+But I do believe that abstaining from sex until marriage allows a person the best opportunity to see their mate as clearly as possible.

 I will also quickly add that those who choose not to have sex until they are married but then expedite the process just so they can have sex is as bad of a sex haze as the previous alternative.

-I believe waiting until marriage is a strong biblical principle that one should follow first and foremost because God's will, and the historic teaching of the church, has been somewhat clear about it.
+I believe waiting until marriage is a strong biblical principle that one should follow first and foremost because God's will (fleeing from sexual immorality), and the historic teaching of the Church on the virtue of chastity, has been somewhat clear about it.
 But practically, I also think it is the best way for one to clearly perceive the other person's character.
-Perceiving the other as clearly as possible allows one to choose wisely and freely whether or not they want to permanently bind themselves to them.
+Perceiving the other as clearly as possible allows one to permanently choose their mate in a wise and free manner.
 I think abstinence gives a person the necessary room to gain perspective on the character of the other; because within the throes of romantic love, clear perspective is probably one of the hardest things to have.
-One cannot see clearly in a haze, and one in a haze doesn't always think they aren't seeing clearly.
+One cannot see clearly in a haze.

 Conversely, practicing self-control and allowing oneself to see as clearly as possible can help end a relationship that shouldn't continue as well.
 Have you ever tried to get someone to see that they should get out of a bad relationship?
-Damn near impossible.
-The strength of sexual intimacy makes it infinitely more difficult to end a relationship, which in the right context is a good thing, unless the relationship should in fact come to an end.
+Damn-near impossible.
+The strength of sexual intimacy makes it far more difficult to end a relationship, which in the right context is a good thing, unless the relationship should in fact come to an end.

-Again, I don't think having sex beforehand guarantees doom in the future marriage.
-And this is not meant to be a guilt trip if your past or current choices do not line up with this principle.
-I simply believe that if we, as Christians, take the admonition of the Prayer Book seriously, allowing clear perspective and practicing self-control within the dating relationship should be something we encourage.
+To reiterate, I don't think having sex beforehand guarantees doom in the future marriage.
+And this little blog reflection is not meant to be a guilt trip if your past or current choices do not line up with this principle.
+I simply believe that if we, as Christians, take the admonition of the Prayer Book seriously, then allowing for a clear perspective and practicing self-control within the dating relationship should be something we value and encourage.

-I believe abstinence is the wisest route for one to make a good and free choice.
+I believe abstinence is the best route for one to make a wise and free choice in who they marry.
 I think it is a major facet of how one can date really well and enter into a marriage advisedly and reverently, deliberately, and in accordance with the purposes for which it was instituted by God.

 Choose wisely, choose freely, and have fun!